Think Outside the Campus: How Google Career Certificates Address the Talent Shortage

 Gevelber says no. “We dug into data and found that people with college degrees, when they complemented it with a Google Career Certificate, made more money and had hundreds of thousands more jobs available to them.”

 Nevertheless, some higher-education experts speculate that certificate programs such as Google’s could shake up the system.
 Google partners with several two- and four-year degree programs to offer the certificates.
-Some colleges, including Northeastern University and Purdue University, offer credits for completing a certificate and count them toward a related degree.
-Starting in the fall of 2022, the University of Virginia will offer a $5,000 scholarship to those who earn a certificate and then go on to complete a bachelor’s degree through select online, part-time programs.
+Some colleges, including Northeastern University and Purdue University, offer credits for completing a Google certificate and count them toward a related degree.
+Starting in the fall of 2022, the University of Virginia will offer a $5,000 scholarship to those who earn a Google certificate and then go on to complete a bachelor’s degree through select online, part-time programs.

-Over the course of the last two years, Google also began offering the certificates for free to all community colleges and career and technical high school programs across the country.
+Over the course of the last two years, Google also began offering the certifications for free to all community colleges and career and technical high school programs across the country.
 “You can get an amazing education and complement it with these job-ready skills from the Google Career Certificates [program], and you’ll have a better outcome,” Gevelber says.
 “It’s a win for employers, too, because they’re getting someone who not only has a great education but actually has some of these concrete job-ready skills so they can hit the ground running.”